Spiranthes australis: Taxonomy and naming

 Spiranthes australis was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (australis) is a Latin word meaning "southern".
 The taxonomic concept of this species was expanded in 2019, and its relationship with Spiranthes sinensis clarified.

 Distribution and habitat

-Geographic range of Spiranthes australis orchid.

 Austral ladies' tresses usually grows in boggy or swampy places but also in high-rainfall grassy places.

 It is widely distributed from the southern Caspian Sea of Iran and Georgia (reported as S. amoena, synonym of S. australis).

 Spiranthes australis is the most well-known orchid in Japan.
 It is first attested in the Manyoshu collection of poetry, which was compiled ca. 760 CE.
 It is found in common places such as balconies, private gardens, and lawns.
 It is also seen in parks in natural spaces.

 In Australia, it occurs from Queensland, south through eastern New South Wales, the Australian Capital Territory and Victoria to Tasmania.
 It is sometimes also found in South Australia.